 Participating sites and PIs must agree to allow study-related on-site monitoring, Sponsor audits and regulatory inspections by providing direct access to source data/documents as required.
+Where permitted by site policy, remote access to source data/documents may also be provided by participating sites for remote monitoring by UCL CTC or its representatives.

 Patients are informed of this in the PIS and are asked to consent to their medical notes being reviewed by appropriate individuals on the consent form.
+UCL CTC staff or its representatives will conduct all monitoring in compliance with the participant consent, site policy and data protection requirements.

-UCL CTC will determine the appropriate level and nature of monitoring required, based on the objective, purpose, phase, design, size, complexity, endpoints and risks associated with the study.
+UCL CTC or its representatives will determine the appropriate level and nature of monitoring required, based on the objective, purpose, phase, design, size, complexity, endpoints and risks associated with the study.
 Risk will be assessed on an ongoing basis and adjustments made accordingly.

 Details of monitoring activities will be included in the study monitoring plan, and conveyed to sites during initiation.
 The study monitoring plan will be kept under review during the study and updated information provided to sites as necessary.